 - Significant past involvement in personal or extracurricular activities, such as the arts, athletics, community life, service, and paid or unpaid work

 - A GPA that reflects high achievement in challenging coursework

 - Test scores are not required to be considered for the Lincoln Scholars Program

 How to Apply

 Students may apply for more than one premier scholarship program, but a student will only be selected as a finalist for one program.
 In the case that a student is a strong candidate for more than one premier scholarship program, our selection committee will place the student in the finalist pool in which the applicant will be the most competitive.

 Apply for admission by December 1.
 We use the Common Application exclusively, and there is no fee to apply.
 Applicants may select any application plan (an early plan isn’t required) but all application materials must be submitted by December 1 to be eligible.

-The deadline to submit a separate Premier Scholarship Application for the Lincoln Scholars Program is December 1st.
+The deadline to submit a Scholarship Application for the Lincoln Scholars Program is December 1st.
 Please use the link below to submit.